-Like other cybersecurity professions, cybersecurity engineers often perform various job duties depending on the size of the company or organization, the profession or industry the company or organization is in, and the size of the IT or security team.
+Like other cybersecurity professions, cybersecurity engineers often perform various job duties depending on the size of the company or organization, the profession or industry of the company or organization, and the size of the IT or security team.

 Four steps to becoming a security engineer